 Emilia Romagna’s Treasure Of Italian Food

 Take a culinary journey through the Emilia Romagna region of Italy.
 The capitol of Emilia Romagna, Bologna, is nicknamed “the fat one” for a reason.
-Some of the most delicious Italian foods hail from the area.
+Some of the most delicious Italian foods hail from the area!
 Mouthwatering treats like gelato, prosciutto, Parmigiano Reggiano cheese, and pasta Bolognese are all from here.
 There’s also known for wine, fast cars, and beautiful historic cities.
 During this episode, Rachelle chats with her friend Nick about what delicious gems you’ll find in each city throughout the region.
 This food and travel podcast will leave you hungry!

 Taste The Far East On The West Coast In Richmond BC